 Then you can grow your tomato plants from seed.

-I always enjoy starting as many plants from seed as I can because first, it’s less expensive, and second, it’s so fun to watch the seeds sprout and grow into healthy productive plants.
+I always enjoy starting as many plants from seed because it’s less expensive and it’s so fun to watch the seeds sprout and grow into healthy productive plants.

 Something about starting the seeds yourself brings so much more satisfaction.